 |Daisy||6 girls||4 girls|

 |Brownie||12 girls||6 girls|

 Girls whose troop is not attending may attend with a parent/guardian (both girl and parent must register for the event; parent must remain at camp with girl).
 If staying overnight, the parent must be registered with GSUSA and have all clearances on file.

 Girls can also join “Camp Troops” if their primary troop is not attending the event but another troop you know is (provided the “Camp Troop” leaders agree).

 Tag-a-longs are minor children who are not registered members of GSHPA.
 They must be accompanied by a parent or guardian, must appear on your roster, and must register for the event.
 Girls who eligible to join Girl Scouts (kindergarten or older) must become GSHPA members and register at the girl rate (i.e., tag-a-long applies to boys age 0-17 and girls age 0-pre-K).

 If you are an adult volunteer who would like to help facilitate archery, canoeing, fishing, or cook in the kitchen, please contact the camp committee.
 Facilitators will receive discounted registration rates.

 If your scouts would need additional supervision while you are helping with camp activities, we will assign your scouts with another group to ensure proper ratios are followed.

-Please Login to register for this event.
+Please Login in order to register for this event.